Canon 6D Mark II vs Fujifilm X-S10

 Travel and landscape photographers will find it useful that the 6D Mark II has an internal geolocalization sensor and can record GPS coordinates in its EXIF data.

 Both the 6D Mark II and the X-S10 are recent models that are part of the current product line-up.
 The 6D Mark II replaced the earlier Canon 6D, while the X-S10 does not have a direct predecessor.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Fujifilm websites.
+Further information on the features and operation of the 6D Mark II and X-S10 can be found, respectively, in the Canon 6D Mark II Manual (free pdf) or the online Fujifilm X-S10 Manual.

 So how do things add up?
 Is there a clear favorite between the Canon 6D Mark II and the Fujifilm X-S10?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.